awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch_Embedded_Metric_Format_Generation_CloudWatch_Agent.md

 You do not need to install the CloudWatch agent to send logs from Lambda functions\.
 Lambda function timeouts are not handled automatically\.
 This means that if your function times out before the metrics get flushed, then the metrics for that invocation will not be captured\.

-## Installing the CloudWatch Agent<a name="CloudWatch_Embedded_Metric_Format_Generation_Install_Agent"></a>
+## Installing the CloudWatch agent<a name="CloudWatch_Embedded_Metric_Format_Generation_Install_Agent"></a>

 Install the CloudWatch agent for each service which is to send embedded metric format logs\.

-### Installing the CloudWatch Agent on EC2<a name="CloudWatch_Embedded_Metric_Format_Generation_Install_Agent_EC2"></a>
+### Installing the CloudWatch agent on EC2<a name="CloudWatch_Embedded_Metric_Format_Generation_Install_Agent_EC2"></a>

 First, install the CloudWatch agent on the instance\.
-For more information, see [Installing the CloudWatch Agent](install-CloudWatch-Agent-on-EC2-Instance.md)\.
+For more information, see [Installing the CloudWatch agent](install-CloudWatch-Agent-on-EC2-Instance.md)\.

 Once you have installed the agent, configure the agent to listen on a UDP or TCP port for the embedded metric format logs\.
 The following is an example of this configuration that listens on the default socket `tcp:25888`\.
-For more information about agent configuration, see [ Manually Create or Edit the CloudWatch Agent Configuration File](CloudWatch-Agent-Configuration-File-Details.md)\.
+For more information about agent configuration, see [ Manually create or edit the CloudWatch agent configuration file](CloudWatch-Agent-Configuration-File-Details.md)\.

 ```
 {